HZcohort/DiNetxify/README.md

 def save(self, file:str):
 ```

-Saves the DiseaseNetworkData object's attributes to a `.npy` file.
+Saves the DiseaseNetworkData object's attributes to a `.pkl.gz` (gzip-compressed pickle) file

 **Parameters:**

 - `file : str`
-  - Filename or path prefix. `.npy` extension is appended if not included.
+  - The filename with or without `.pkl.gz` extension.

 **Returns:**